Yes! We can make this work virtually. Contact Us To Learn More

 (This keynote is based on David’s forthcoming book Leading From Anywhere.)

-- How to build bonds from afar and increase engagement remotely
+- How to build bonds and increase engagement from afar

 - How to help your team limit distractions and avoid burnout when working from home